kaichipeng/WBS_InfoSystems/README.md

 <img src="Images/extract_all.png" width=400px >

-You should now have a folder called `Warwick-fintech-main` that contains all of the files and folders that you see in this repository.
+You should now have a folder called `WBS_InfoSystems` that contains all of the files and folders that you see in this repository.
 As mentioned before there are quite a lot of packages that have been used in this repository.
 To avoid any potential conflicts between packages you may have already installed we will install the packages needed for this repository in a new conda environment.
 Start by opening the anaconda command prompt.
 You should see a window similar to the one shown below.

 <img src="Images/command_prompt.png" width=400px >

-Now navigate to the `Warwick-fintech-main` folder using the `cd` command.
+Now navigate to the `WBS_InfoSystems` folder using the `cd` command.

 <img src="Images/navigate_to_folder.png" width=400px >

-Inside the `Warick-fintech-main` folder, there is a file called `environment.yml` which contains the information needed to configure the conda environment.
+Inside the `WBS_InfoSystems` folder, there is a file called `environment.yml` which contains the information needed to configure the conda environment.
 We can create a new environment based on `environment.yml` using the command `conda env create --name fintech --file=environment.yml` which creates an environment called fintech.
 Just a warning, installing all can take a while.

 <img src="Images/create_env.png" width=600px >